 To learn more about CHARGED3, click here.

-A handout on the CHARGED3 framework, why it is important, and how the GeoEScan© can be used is available here.
+Information about the CHARGED3 framework, its importance, and the uses of the GeoEScan© is available here.

-Click here to access the CHARGED3 Geospatial Environmental Scan©, and click here for GeoEScan© Quick Start Tips.
+Click here to access the 2018 CHARGED3 Geospatial Environmental Scan© PDF and here for Quick Start Tips.